syler11/MS3-ProGroup-App/README.md

 7. Note the MONGO_URI, MONGO_DBNAME and user, these parameters are used when deploying locally(env.py file) and deploying on the likes of heroku(config vars)

 ## Heroku
+To deploy this application to Heroku, run the following steps.
+1. In the app.py file, ensure that debug is not enabled, i.e. set to True
+2. Create a file called ProcFile in the root directory, and add the line <code>web: python app.py</code> if the file does not already exist
+3. Create a requirements.txt file by running the command <code>pip freeze > requirements.txt</code> in your terminal if the file doesn't already exist
+5. Both the ProcFile and requirements.txt files should be added to your git repo in the root directory
+6. Create an account on heroku.com
+7. Create a new application and give it a unique name
+8. In the application dashboard, navigate to the deploy section and connect your application to your git repo, by selecting your repo
+9. Select the branch for example master and enable automatic deploys if desired.
+Otherwise, a deployment will be manual
+10. The next step is to set the config variables in the Settings section
+11. Set key/value pairs for the following keys: IP, MONGO_DBNAME, MONGO_URI, PORT, SECRET_KEY
+12. Go to the dashboard and trigger a deployment
+13. This will trigger a deployment, once the deployment has been successful click on the "Open App" link to open the app
+14. If you encounter any issues accessing the build logs is a good way to troubleshoot the issue

 ## Local Deployment
 To run this project locally, you will need to clone the repository